Intro

 Reservations

 Make a reservation for your rental car and don’t wing it when you get there.
 This locks in a price that you’re comfortable with and makes the whole process much easier when you get to the rental counter.
 It also helps if you’re arriving on a late flight, so they are prepared to shuttle you to the off-site office locations.
-We’ve always used Expedia to search and compare prices for our cars.
-After experiences with a few different companies, Economy Rentals Cars is now our favorite.
-Their cars are always comfortable and typically in good condition.
-National and Enterprise are good too, but the cars we’ve received aren’t as new as Economy.

 Cost considerations